tsegaywelu/NextJs-Data-rendering/README.md

-this is my next js rendering program
+this is my next js rendering program that every one will use it for the next of